acumos/federation/docs/config.rst

   keytool -import -file acumosCA.crt -alias acumosCA -keypass $ACUMOS_PASS \
       -keystore acumosTrustStore.jks -storepass $ACUMOS_PASS -noprompt

+The recommended practice here is to import the self-signed Acumos CA certificate into an existing trust store.
+For example you can extend the file "cacerts" that is included with a Java Runtime Engine (JRE) distribution below directory "jre/lib/security" which usually uses the password "changeit".

 Step 6: Create the server private key::

   openssl genrsa -out acumos.key -passout pass:$ACUMOS_PASS 4096